keatre/whiskey-db/README.md

 ```
 > The API container now bakes dependencies into its image; rerun `docker compose build api` whenever you update `api/requirements.txt`.
 > The web container is built from `./web`; run `docker compose build web` after changing frontend dependencies or build config.
 Rebuild the backup image (`docker compose build backup`) whenever scripts in `ops/backup/` change.
+> Alpine images only provide `/bin/sh`; the compose command now uses that shell to launch the logging wrapper.
+If you customise the startup command, stick with `/bin/sh` unless you add Bash yourself.

 Access:
 - Frontend: http://localhost:8080